Non-Hodgkin's lymphomaLymphoma - non-Hodgkin's; NHL; B-cell lymphomas

 The non-Hodgkin's lymphomas (NHL) are a group of cancers that develop in the body's lymphatic system.
-There are many different types of non-Hodgkin's lymphoma.
-Most types of NHL involve B cells, while a small percentage involve T cells.
-Common types of B-cell non-Hodgkin's lymphomas include diffuse large B-cell lymphoma (DLBCL) and follicular lymphoma.
+There are many different types of NHL.
+Most types of NHL involve B cells, while a small percentage involve T cells and rarely NK cells.
+Common types of B-cell NHL include diffuse large B-cell lymphoma (DLBCL) and follicular lymphoma.

-Non-Hodgkin's lymphomas are classified as indolent (slow-growing) or aggressive (fast-growing).
+NHL are classified as indolent (slow-growing) or aggressive (fast-growing).
 Aggressive lymphomas, such as DLBCL, are often curable.
 Indolent lymphomas, such as follicular lymphoma, are more difficult to treat and tend to recur after periods of remission.
-With the advancement of new treatments and drugs, survival rates for patients with NHL have significantly improved.
+With the advancement of new treatments and drugs, survival rates for people with NHL have significantly improved.

 More generalized symptoms can include: